danja/postcraft/danny.ayers.name/content-raw/entries/2025-01-02_fix-deploy.md

 What I want right now, as a bit of scaffolding for what I want to explore, is a nodejs version of [memoripy](https://github.com/caspianmoon/memoripy) that uses a (remote) SPARQL store as (part of) its knowledgebase.

 I only tried running it after many hours implementing it in a Claude project.
 Then had a couple of hours manually tweaking to get it to (mostly) run.
 It's definitely interacting with Ollama for embeddings & chat, a SPARQL endpoint for persistence.
-I don't see the extracted concepts in the SPARQL store, but there's a JSON syntax bug mentioned in the trace, that might well be related.
+I don't see the extracted concepts in the SPARQL store.

 Last night I had a short session with Claude, aiming to document what we had so far.
 I've put the artifacts over here : https://github.com/danja/semem/tree/main/docs/description_2025-01-01.md It sounds marvellous, but how much is true?